monopole/snt/containerize.md

 >
 > _Time: 2-5min_

+k8s runs _containers_, pulling them as needed from a (presumably trustworthy) registry.

-The server you just wrote and tested must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.
-This is because k8s runs containers, pulling them as needed from a (presumably trustworthy) registry.
+Therefore, the server you just wrote must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.

 In what follows: